EliSlovik/Group-Project/README.md

 * Eli Slovik (Main Programmer): Will mainly work on the Upgrade class and its subclass Enhancers, as well as helping with map logic and demographics

-* Aidan Slovik (Graphics Programmer, and Designer): Will design our hard coded map of SLC, and will help Peter with making randomly generated maps
+* Aidan Slovik (Graphics Programmer, and Data Collector): Will design our hard coded maps, and will help Peter with making randomly generated maps

 * Jialai Ying (GUI/Flexible Programmer): Will be the main programmer of our GUI